 Pest Control

-Fleas, ticks, parasitic worms like heartworm and roundworm—there are all sorts of outdoor pests that love to latch on to our animal companions.
+Maintaining your pet’s wellness involves guarding against a variety of outdoor pests such as fleas, ticks, and parasitic worms like heartworm and roundworm.
 Even pets who remain indoors at all times are at risk, because some pests can invade our homes or be brought in on clothing, objects, or other pets.
 Your pet needs to be wearing the proper preventative medications to ward off these pests, so talk to your veterinarian if your animal friend is in need.

 Quality Diet